Protocol Design

 |---|---|---|---|

-The margin system ensures short holders always have USDC to pay longs.
+The margin system ensures short holders maintain sufficient equity.
+When they don't, liquidators are incentivized to close their positions before they become deeply underwater.
 Consider a short put with strike = $3000:

 - At ETH $1500: Would be insolvent, but never reached because already liquidated